tgymnich/setup-swift/README.md

 This action sets up a swift environment for use in actions by:

 - optionally downloading and caching a version of swift by version and adding to PATH.
-Downloads from [](https://swift.org).

 # Usage